 The first line torn?

 Molodowsky was taught to read Yiddish by her paternal grandmother, Bobe Shifre.
 Her father instructed her in the study of the Hebrew Pentateuch and also hired various Russian tutors to teach her Russian language, geography, philosophy, and world history.
-Such an education, especially the instruction in Hebrew, was highly unusual for a girl in the shtetl, and according to her niece and nephew, Kadya was better educated than either of her sisters.
+Such an education, especially the instruction in Hebrew, was highly unusual for a girl in the shtetl, and according to her niece and nephew, Edith Schwartz and Ben Litman, Kadya was better educated than either of her sisters.

 At seventeen, Molodowsky passed the high school graduation exams in Libave.
 She tutored students in Bereza until her eighteenth birthday, when she obtained her teaching certificate.
 From 1911 to 1913, she taught in Sherpetz and in Bialystok, where her mother’s sister lived and where she joined a Hebrew-language revivalist group.
 From 1913 to 1914, she studied under Yehiel Halperin in Warsaw to earn qualification for teaching Hebrew to children.
 At the start of World War I, Molodowsky worked in Warsaw at a day-home for displaced Jewish children, sponsored by her teacher Yehiel Halperin.
 Between 1914 and 1916, she worked at teaching and day-home jobs in such towns as Poltave and in such cities as Rommy and Saratov on the Volga.
 From the summer of 1916 until 1917, Molodowsky taught kindergarten and studied elementary education in Odessa, where Halperin had moved his Hebrew course to escape the war front.

-In 1917, after the Bolshevik Revolution, Molodowsky attempted to return to her parents in Bereza, but was halted in Kiev.
+In 1917, after the Bolshevik Revolution, Molodowsky attempted to return to her parents in Bereza but was halted in Kiev.
 There, she worked as a private tutor and in a home for Jewish children displaced by the pogroms in the Ukraine.
-In 1920, having survived the Kiev pogrom, she published her first poem.
+In 1920, having survived the Kiev pogrom, she published her first poem in Eygns (Authenticity), a journal of avant-garde poetry founded by David Bergelson.
 In Kiev, she met Simkhe Lev, a young scholar and teacher originally from the shtetl of Lekhevitsh.
 They married in the winter of 1921.
-The couple lived in Warsaw until 1935, except for a period around 1923, when they worked at a children’s home sponsored by the Joint Distribution Committee in Brest-Litovsk.
+The couple settled in Warsaw until 1935, except for a period around 1923, when they worked at a children’s home sponsored by the Joint Distribution Committee in Brest-Litovsk.